ryanwibawaa/guess-the-pokemon/README.md

 2. Run `npm install`
 3. Run `node index.js`

-List of pokemon are taken from pokeapi
+List of pokemon are taken from pokeapi api